armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

 ### Run Pipelines-as-Code with permissions scoped to a specific service account

-Enhancing Pipelines-as-Code to upsert pipeline using an Orca call instead of a Front50 call, to mimic the calls from Deck.
+Enhancing Pipelines-as-Code to upsert a pipeline using an Orca call instead of a Front50 call, to mimic the calls from Deck.
 By default, it is disabled.
-Enabling can be achieved by setting the following in `dinghy.yml`:
+To enable, set the following in `dinghy.yml`:

 ```upsertPipelineUsingOrcaTaskEnabled: true```